jonyeezs/clean-verticalslice-architecture/README.md

    * The crux of the interaction between the request and the domain logic.
    * In the Clean Architecture this would be the `application` layer.
 The one that orchestrates the business domain work.
    * The handler should only be dealing with abstract data types.
-   * It understands how to inject in the layers above, such as any auxiliary services or the DTO from `Route`.
+   * It understands how to inject in the layers above it, such as any broker or the DTO from `Route`.
    * As well this will the touch point where we then send the data back to the `Route`.
 3. **Data Access & Domain**
    * These two components plays apart in maintaining our state